Equilibrium Propagation for Non-Conservative Systems: Discussion and Conclusion

 In this work, we extended Equilibrium Propagation (EP) to non-conservative systems that reach stationary states by deriving two mathematically equivalent algorithms that recover the exact gradient of the cost function in the limit of infinitesimal nudging.

 The first approach, \textit{Asymmetric EP}, preserves the original inference dynamics.
 It introduces a corrective force during the nudged phase that remains spatially local, as the antisymmetric Jacobian is null for unconnected neurons and the perturbation from equilibrium is available at the synapse level.
 Unlike standard methods like Recurrent Backpropagation \parencite{almeida1990learning, pineda1987generalization}, this avoids explicit digital weight transposition.
-However, the exact mechanism to obtain the local corrective force at the synapse level remains a subject for future work.
-We also note that AEP shares the temporal non-locality of standard EP.
+However, a physical mechanism to obtain the local corrective force at the synapse level remains a subject for future work.
+We also note that AsymEP shares the temporal non-locality of standard EP.

-The second approach, \textit{Dyadic EP}, doubles the state space to map non-reciprocal dynamics onto an energy landscape.
-Remarkably, this abstract derivation is conceptually reminiscent of multi-compartment cortical neuron models, where distinct cellular compartments process different signals.
-Specifically, apical dendrites integrate feedback signals (analogous to $z-z'$) separately from basal feedforward inputs (analogous to $z+z'$) \parencite{guerguiev2017towards}.
-Additionally, the expanded space allows the positive and negative nudging phases to execute in parallel.
-This offers a pathway to implement a version of EP that is local in time, with the trade-off of requiring a doubling of the degrees of freedom on the physical hardware.
+The second approach, \textit{Dyadic EP}, doubles the state space to map non-reciprocal dynamics onto an energy landscape—conceptually reminiscent of multi-compartment cortical neurons, where apical dendrites integrate feedback (analogous to $z-z'$) separately from basal feedforward input (analogous to $z+z'$) \parencite{guerguiev2017towards}.
+Additionally, this expanded space also enables the positive and negative nudging phases to run in parallel.
+This offers a pathway to implement a version of EP that is local in time, but would require a doubling of the degrees of freedom on the physical hardware.
 More fundamentally, the energy defined on the extended state shows that the tools and theoretical guarantees obtained for EP should also apply to the case of non-reciprocal forces, and that the variational principle behind EP is universal in the sense that it can be applied to all networks which operate in a stationary state.

-Furthermore, we note that Dyadic EP is not restricted to the EP community and could, for instance, suggest a more physically plausible alternative to the stationary-state Adjoint Method (for fixed inputs) \parencite{chen2018neural}.
-Indeed, by solving the forward and adjoint equations simultaneously via relaxation, it circumvents the need for a separate backward-in-time pass.
+Furthermore, Dyadic EP is not restricted to the EP community and could suggest a more physically plausible alternative to the stationary-state Adjoint Method (for fixed inputs) \parencite{chen2018neural}: by solving the forward and adjoint equations simultaneously via relaxation, it circumvents a separate backward-in-time pass.

-Finally, our experimental validation on MNIST confirms that AEP consistently outperforms EP and VF.
-Notably, the method enables effective training of feedforward networks, provided that physical backward pathways can be activated during the augmented phase.
+Finally, our experiments on MNIST, Fashion-MNIST, and CIFAR-10 confirm that AsymEP and Dyadic EP consistently outperform EP and VF, and notably enables effective training of feedforward networks.